-Tumbled like in nature, pebbles come as close to a stone’s natural shape as you can get.
+Tumbled as they would be in nature, pebbles and nuggets come as close to a stone’s natural shape as you can get.
 They are then sized, sorted and stranded - offering an affordable way to incorporate stone into your jewelry.

 This polished Amazonite gemstone specimen really brings out its gorgeous, soft shades of watery blue and green.
 A gemstone beloved by Amazon warriors, and a stone known for adorning the tomb...